lastefoto-ee/lastefoto-ee.github.io/content/en/post/pregnancy-photoday-silhouette/index.md

 {{< cta cta_text="Book time for a photo day" cta_link="/en/#contact" cta_new_tab="true" >}}

-## What to wear for a photosession?
+## What to wear for a photo shoot?
 - You will need underwear, bodysuits or tight-fitting clothing to shoot silhouettes.
 - If you wish, you can take nude photos.
 - For a photo _on a black background_, you need light underwear (nude, beige, white, pink, etc.).
 Black underwear and clothes are not suitable.
 You can wear light-colored jeans.